Pylons/substanced/docs/references.rst

-no objects are involved in the relation, an empty set will be returned in either case.  :meth:`~substanced.objectmap.ObjectMap.sources` and :meth:`~substanced.objectmap.ObjectMap.targets` methods also exist which are analgous, but return the actual objects involved in the relation instead of the
+no objects are involved in the relation, an empty set will be returned in either case.  :meth:`~substanced.objectmap.ObjectMap.sources` and :meth:`~substanced.objectmap.ObjectMap.targets` methods also exist which are analogous, but return the actual objects involved in the relation instead of the
 objectids:

 .. code-block:: python